javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 If we look at the test and see two independent checks in it -- better to split it into two simpler ones.

-For these reasons, the second variant is preferable.
+So let's continue with the second variant.

 The result:

 [iframe height=250 src="pow-2" edit border="1"]

 As we could expect, the second test failed.
-Sure, the function returns `8` while the `assert` expects `27`.
+Sure, our function always returns `8`, while the `assert` expects `27`.

 ## Improving the implementation